hyuntaepark-gh/Bitcoin-Price-Regression-Analysis/README.md

 ### Data Sources
 - Bitcoin price & volume: public crypto market data
-- Macro indicators (optional): U.S. economic/market signals (e.g., SP500, VIX, DXY, rates)
+- Macro indicators (optional): U.S. market signals (e.g., SP500, VIX, DXY, rates)

 > ⚠️ Raw data is not included in this repository.
 > You can reproduce results by downloading the same sources and following the notebook steps.